berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 guarantees for OpenGL requests are:

 - glXWaitX
-- glXSwapBu ers (see below)
+- glXSwapBuffers (see below)
 - All OpenGL Commands

-glXSwapBu ers is in the OpenGL stream if and only if the display and drawable are those belonging to the calling thread's current context;
+glXSwapBuffers is in the OpenGL stream if and only if the display and drawable are those belonging to the calling thread's current context;
 otherwise it is in the X stream.